hpe-storage/scod/docs/learn/hpe_storage_k8s/index.md

 ca.crt:     1025 bytes
 ```

-Switch back over to your browser and paste the **token** into the dashboard then **Click - Sign In**.
-From here, you can see the health of your cluster as well as inspect various objects (Pods, StorageClass, Persistent Volume Claims).
+Switch back over to your browser and paste the **token** into the dashboard and **Click - Sign In**.
+From here, you can see the health of your cluster as well as inspect various objects (Pods, StorageClass, Persistent Volume Claims) and manage the cluster resources.

 <br />